$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Introduction and main results

 Then, we turn our attention to a non-local Allen-Cahn equation with a ``highly oscillatory'' forcing term and we detect its homogenized behavior in the limit.
 This setting can be seen as the phase transition counterpart of the Massari Problem for a small singular perturbation parameter~$\varepsilon$.
 We establish a~$\Gamma$-convergence result as~$\varepsilon\to0^+$ in Theorem~\ref{th::gamma_conv} and the corresponding stability of minimizers in Theorem~\ref{th::min_conv}.

 As a matter of fact, Theorem~\ref{th::gamma_conv} is again perhaps not surprising in itself and its proof heavily relies on~\cite{savin_valdinoci_gamma_conv}, but it serves to establish the appropriate limit functional.
 The proof of Theorem~\ref{th::min_conv} is instead much more delicate and requires specific pointwise and energy estimates of uniform type.
-Also, the case~$s\in[1/2,\,1)$ will require additional effort since non-local contributions do localize in the limit.
+For this, we will treat the cases $s\in\left(0,\frac{1}{2}\right)$,~$s=\frac{1}{2}$, and~$s\in\left(\frac{1}{2},1\right)$ separately.
+Also, the regime~$s\in\left[\frac{1}{2},\,1\right)$ will require additional effort since non-local contributions do localize in the limit.